Jazaltron10/TYPESCRIPT/Journals/LessonJournal.md

-    readonly client: string; // Only allows us to read the value both inside and outside of the class but not change the value private details: string; //change and read value only within the class public amount: number;  // change and read value outside/inside of the class
+readonly client: string; // Only allows us to read the value both inside and outside of the class but not change the value private details: string; //change and read value only within the class public amount: number;  // change and read value outside/inside ofthe class

+### Webpack and Typescript
++   How to use Webpack to compile TypeScript into JavaScript
++   How to bundle source code into a single javascript file
++   How to use a Webpack dev server
++   How to use ES6 modules and source maps(debugging)